Mirabal sisters

-The Mirabal sisters (hermanas Mirabal [eɾˈmanas miɾaˈβal]) were four sisters from the Dominican Republic, three of whom (Patria, Minerva and María Teresa) opposed the dictatorship of Rafael Trujillo (el Jefe) and were involved in clandestine activities against his regime.
+The Mirabal sisters (hermanas Mirabal [eɾˈmanas miɾaˈβal]) were four sisters from the Dominican Republic, three of whom (Patria, Minerva and María Teresa) opposed the dictatorship of Rafael Trujillo (el Jefe) and were involved in activities against his regime.
 The three sisters were assassinated on 25 November 1960.
-The last sister, Adela "Dedé", who was not involved in political activities at the time, died of natural causes on 1 February 2014.
+The last sister, Adela (known as Dedé), who was not involved in political activities at the time, died of natural causes on 1 February 2014.

+Of the sisters, Minerva was the one who had the most active role in politics.
+She and her husband Manolo Tavárez Justo founded the 14 June Revolutionary Movement.
+Maria Teresa also became involved in the Movement.
+The oldest sister, Patria, did not have the same level of political activity as her other sisters, but she supported them.
+She lent her house to store weapons and tools from the insurgents.

+The sisters are considered national heroines of the Dominican Republic.
+Their remains rest in a mausoleum that was declared an extension of the National Pantheon, located in the Hermanas Mirabal House-Museum, the last residence of the sisters.
 The assassinations turned the Mirabal sisters into "symbols of both popular and feminist resistance".
-In 1999, in their honor, the United Nations General Assembly designated 25 November the International Day for the Elimination of Violence against Women.
+In 1999, in their honor, the United Nations General Assembly designated 25 November as the International Day for the Elimination of Violence against Women.

-The Mirabal Sisters
+The Mirabal sisters

-The Mirabal family were farmers from the central Cibao region of the Dominican Republic and had a farm in the village of Ojo de Agua, near the town of Salcedo.
-The sisters were considered part of the social elite and were raised by their parents, Enrique Mirabal Fernández and Mercedes Reyes Camilo.
+The Mirabal family were from the central Cibao region of the Dominican Republic and had a farm in the village of Ojo de Agua, near the town of Salcedo.
+Their parents Enrique Mirabal Fernández and Mercedes Reyes Camilo were landowners in the area.
 All four sisters attended primary school in their village, Ojo de Agua, and attended a Catholic boarding school, El Colegio de la Inmaculada, for their secondary education in the city of La Vega.
-Once Rafael Trujillo took power it was customary to have a picture of him in the household, however, the Mirabal house never had a picture of Trujillo and were subsequently considered people in disagreement with the Trujillo regime.
+Once Rafael Trujillo took power it was customary to have a picture of him in the household, however, the Mirabal house never had a picture of Trujillo and were subsequently considered dissidents by the Trujillo regime.

+When Trujillo came to power, the family lost almost their entire fortune.
+The sisters, especially Minerva, believed that the dictatorship was ruining the country, so they participated in the creation and organization of the 14 June Revolutionary Movement.
+Within this group, they were known as Las Mariposas (The Butterflies).
+Two of the sisters, Minerva and María Teresa, were imprisoned on several occasions in both La Victoria and La 40 prisons.
+They and their husbands were subjected to torture during the Trujillo regime.
+Despite these facts, they continued to fight against the dictatorship.